Ladies and Gentlemen, may I introduce you to the real

 James Bond Day is celebrated every October 5th, the anniversary of the release of Dr. No in 1962.

 * Kina Lillet is a quinquina, a cinchona bark liqueur.

 The Godfather, Movie Director: Francis Ford Coppola Starring: Marlon Brando, Al Pacino, James Caan, Robert Duvall, Diane Keaton Won: 3 Oscars, Best Picture-1973, Best Actor/Supporting - Marlon Brando, Best Writing/Screenplay - Mario Puzo, Francis Ford Coppola Release Date: March 24, 1972

 The Godfather, Cocktail Based on the Mario Puzo novel of the same name, The Godfather was such a popular movie it is thought to have inspired this cocktail.
 According to Disaronno liqueur*, this was a favorite cocktail of Marlon Brando who played Don Corleone aka the Godfather in the movie.
-There's even a variation called the Marlon Brando Cocktail also known as a Godson**, which adds cream to the scotch and amaretto.
+There's even a variation called the Marlon Brando Cocktail also known as a Godson (see below).

 I can't confirm either of these rumors, however I will tell you that this was my go-to cocktail in the early seventies, along with a Godmother.
 As far as I know, there are no references to anything similar to the Godfather prior to the 70s, and with the Italian amaretto as part of the duo recipe, the connection to the movie does make sense.
 As for it being Brando's favorite drink, I suspect this is more marketing ploy than truth, but that's Disaronno's story and they're sticking to it.